Dartmouth Climbing Gym

 The gym is a twenty-three foot tall bouldering cave where climbers of every skill level can practice their skills.
 Monitors from the DMC assist climbers and ensure safe climbing techniques.

 The Leadership and Training Center was opened in 2002.
 The Center adds lead climbing and belay stances for anchoring and rapelling to the gym’s offerings, as well as equipment for strength training and a library of periodicals and instructional videos.

 The Climbing Gym and the Leadership and Training Center are located in the basement of the Maxwell residence hall.
 They are open to the public 5:00 to 11:00 pm, Saturday through Thursday, and 5:00 to 8:00 pm on Friday (and at other times by appointment).
-It is open to all students, faculty, and employees, as well as to members of the community who are over the age of eighteen and members of the Dartmouth Outing Club.
+It is open to all students, faculty, and employees, as well as to members of the community who are over the age of eighteen.

 To ensure the safety of every climber, monitors are always on hand to assist and help practicing climbers.
 Monitors are experienced, highly-trained climbers who are well-acquainted with proper safety techniques.
 They inspect holds, ropes and anchors.
 They check belayers’ credentials, supervise climbing activity and assure compliance to climbing rules.
 Monitors remain on-site during the climbing hours and secure the area when they leave.

 There can be no climbing unless the monitors are on-site.
 Users of the climbing gym are expected to follow the rules and heed the instructions of the monitors.
 Violators of the posted climbing rules will be fined $50.
 Rules violations can also result in further action as set forth in the Dartmouth College Student Handbook.

 - Climbing is limited to twelve climbers at any one time.

 - The room capacity of the Climbing Gym is twenty-four people.

 - Climbers must be belayed with an appropriate belay device.